 Body Shame often fuels the Dangerous Body Narrative.
 And the Dangerous Body Narrative also fuels Body Shame.
 People who struggle with Body Shame and the Dangerous Body Narrative often feel embarrassed, frightened, or angered by their body (or all three).
 They are alienated from it and get stuck in a never-ending battle.
 Such a battle is one in which people try to control their body or force it to do what they want.
 But they feel like it inevitably rebels against them.

 The result of this is that many people live a life in which they rarely, if ever, feel peaceful or at home in their body.
 This can cause people a great deal of pain and suffering.

 The good news is that things can be different.

-Body Shame and the Dangerous Body Narrative area learned mindset and behavior.
-The good news is that anyone can learn to reject Body Shame and the Dangerous Body Narrative, and anyone can learn to develop Basic Body Confidence by cultivating several alternative mindsets and practices.
+Body Shame and the Dangerous Body Narrative are learned mindsets and behavior.
+The good news is that anyone can learn to reject Body Shame and the Dangerous Body Narrative.
+And anyone can learn to develop Basic Body Confidence by cultivating several alternative mindsets and practices.

 Mindset One: Body Worthiness

 One of the most common and destructive body messages we learn in life is that some bodies are more worthy than others.
 Usually we receive the message that only bodies that are very thin especially for women) or that are very muscular (especially for men) are worthy.
 The accompanying message is that only worthy bodies are truly deserving of love and a good life.